ad17y48/html_css_js_for_web_developers/README.md

 Module 5 solution :- https://ad17y48.github.io/html_css_js_for_web_developers/module_5/index.html

 Also contains HTML CSS book by Jon Duckett and an instructional video by Yaakov Chaikin on how to commit codes on github repositories using CMD.
+(The video is the property of John Hopkins umiversity and Coursera.org)